Zostavax Lawsuit - Shingles Vaccine Lawsuit

 According to the National Vaccine Information Center (NVIC), more than 36,000 adverse events have been reported, including reactions, hospitalizations, injuries, and deaths.
 Patients who received the vaccination and experienced serious side effects and complications are filing lawsuits alleging that Merck failed to adequately warn physicians and their patients about the serious risks associated with the drug.
 In fact, numerous health issues have been reported in Zostavax recipients including serious eye disorders like necrotizing retinitis and keratitis.

-If you or a loved one were injured because of the Zostavax vaccine, we can help you hold Merck accountable.
+If you or a loved one were injured because of the Zostavax vaccine before March 2018, we can help you hold Merck accountable.
 Contact us today for a free, no-obligation consultation.
 It costs nothing unless we secure a jury award or settlement for you.

 "Since the inception of the firm, Douglas & London has taken the opportunity to give back to the community.
 It is a right, a privilege and a responsibility our firm takes very seriously.
 We fully understand that without community, there’s no Douglas & London."-- The Team at Douglas & London